 - Bell Car Insurance Customer Reviews and Ratings

 Quickly compare over 100 UK insurance providers, including Bell.

 Bell Car Insurance Overall Review

 There are some distinct advantages to a Bell telematics plan over other brands.
-Perks of Bell policies include only needing to use the Plug & Drive black box for the first 6 months of your policy, no curfew and no upper mileage limits (except you need to stay under the mileage you estimated when you took out the policy, as always).
+Perks of Bell policies include only needing to use the Plug & Drive black box for the first 6 months of your policy (at which point you return the black box to Bell), no curfew and no upper mileage limits (except you need to stay under the mileage you estimated when you took out the policy, as always).
 Most drivers get a discount when they renew—but of course this will depend on how the black box says you've been driving!

 However, customers have a lot of complaints, especially related to cancellation fees and black box errors.
 One potential issue with Bell is that customers can't easily track how their driving style is being rated by the black box—some customers have reported getting emails every week or so saying their driving has been poor with little explanation.
 Other companies seem to have better systems in place to communicate the driving style results to customers.
 For example, ingenie uses a clever app that even tells you how much you're on track to save at your next review date.

 Pricing is quite variable for different driver profiles.
 Based on a few young driver profiles we studied, we wouldn't recommend signing up with Bell unless you've thoroughly compared prices to see if you're getting a good deal or not.
 While Bell is targeted at younger drivers, we found their prices can be very high for drivers with little experience relative to other black box offerings in the market.

 That said, for some profiles (e.g., those in their mid 20s or older) Bell was in line with other offerings; prices can fluctuate from day to day, person to person and even depend on where you live so it's always worth checking.
 Bell may offer cover at a moderate price for some profiles, such as a driver in their mid-20s with at least 5 years of experience and no claim bonus.